Naarestan/TV_the_office/README.md

 This dataset contains information on a variety of characteristics of each episode.
 In detail, these are:

 **datasets/office_episodes.csv**
-episode_number: Canonical episode number.
+episode_number: Canonical episode number

-season: Season in which the episode appeared.
+season: Season in which the episode appeared

-episode_title: Title of the episode.
+episode_title: Title of the episode

-description: Description of the episode.
+description: Description of the episode

 ratings: Average IMDB rating.
 votes: Number of votes.
 viewership_mil: Number of US viewers in millions.